Kemonomimi

 History & origins

 Kemonomimi has no clinical lineage.
-It is an aesthetic of Japanese popular culture, and its history is a cultural one that runs from folk monsters to modern moe design.
+It is an aesthetic of Japanese popular culture, and its history runs from folk monsters to modern moe design.

 Folkloric roots

 The cat-eared woman begins as a villain.
-According to the Catgirl cultural history, catgirls descend from Edo and Shōwa period tales of shapeshifting cat monsters, the bakeneko and nekomata, whose retained cat ears signalled to audiences that the figure was untrustworthy.
-The artist Utagawa Kuniyoshi (1798 to 1861) depicted such shapeshifters with feline features for exactly that narrative cue.
+According to the Catgirl cultural history, catgirls descend from Edo and Shōwa period tales of shapeshifting cat monsters, the bakeneko and nekomata, whose retained cat ears signalled to audiences that the figure was untrustworthy or dangerous.
+The ukiyo-e artist Utagawa Kuniyoshi (1798 to 1861) depicted such shapeshifters with feline features for exactly that narrative cue.
+The Crunchyroll history of the type traces the same arc from monster to moe.

 From monster to moe

-- 1924: Kenji Miyazawa's The 4th of Narcissus Month contains what is cited as the first beautiful cat-eared woman in modern Japanese literature, an early turn from monster toward heroine.
+- 1924: Kenji Miyazawa's The 4th of Narcissus Month contains what is cited as the first beautiful cat-eared woman in modern Japanese literature, an early turn from monster toward heroine (though as a villain still).

-- 1953: Osamu Tezuka's Princess Knight and other postwar works begin reimagining cat-eared characters as cute and approachable rather than dangerous.
+- 1953: Osamu Tezuka's postwar manga, including Princess Knight, help reimagine cat-eared and animal-eared characters as cute and approachable rather than threatening.

-- 1978: The Star of Cottonland (Wata no Kunihoshi) advances the sympathetic, charming treatment of the type.
+- 1978: The Star of Cottonland (Wata no Kunihoshi) by Yumiko Ōshima advances the sympathetic, charming treatment of the type.

 - 1990s onward: catgirls become common across anime and manga, and the broader kemonomimi label (cat, fox, dog, rabbit and other "-mimi" variants) settles into fandom usage, supported by dedicated communities and conventions.